saira2021skipq/SkipQ/Sprint4/README.md

 Some explanations regarding structure:
 - `lambda_b` folder is a resource folder where constants and functions are implemented.
-- `sprint4`  folder contains stacks and stages for pipeline.
+- `sprint4`  folder contains stacks and stages for the pipeline.
 - `unittests` - is a package with tests.
 - `cdk.json` - deployment configuration file.